-Elliot Smith has a broad-based corporate and litigation practice focusing on business insolvency, restructuring, distressed lending and investing, and creditor’s rights matters.
+Elliot Smith has a broad-based corporate, financial services and litigation practice focusing on business insolvency, restructuring, distressed lending and investing, and creditor’s rights matters.

-In the non-bankruptcy context, Elliot advises clients regarding strategies for proactively responding to customer or supplier financial distress and managing related risk and credit exposure; exercising rights and remedies under the Uniform Commercial Code; structuring acquisitions to protect against insolvency and related risks; and strategies to address future insolvency risk at the contract negotiation stage.
+Elliot regularly advises clients regarding strategies for proactively responding to customer or supplier financial distress and managing related risk and credit exposure; exercising rights and remedies under the Uniform Commercial Code; structuring acquisitions to protect against insolvency and related risks; and strategies to address future insolvency risk at the contract negotiation stage.

 In the bankruptcy context, Elliot advises Chapter 11 debtors, executive management teams, official committees of unsecured creditors, secured lenders, secured and unsecured creditors, commercial landlords, asset purchasers, preference defendants and other parties in interest.